stencila/stencila/README.md

 ### Develop

+Want to help out with development?
+Great, there's a lot to do!
+To get started, read our contributor [code of conduct](CONDUCT.md), then [get in touch](https://gitter.im/stencila/stencila) or checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1).

 Most development tasks can be run directly from `npm` or via `make` wrapper recipes.

 Task                                                    |`npm`                  | `make`          |